Category Archives: Parma Royals

 Roberto in 1860; Credit – Wikipedia

 Six-year-old son Roberto became Duke of Parma with his mother Louise Marie Thérèse as regent but he had a short reign.
 In 1859, the Duchy of Parma was abolished during the Italian unification movement.
 It was merged with the Kingdom of Sardinia as part of the unification of Italy.
 In 1861, Vittorio Emanuele II, King of Sardinia was proclaimed the first King of the new, united Kingdom of Italy.
-Roberto was the titular Duke of Parma and the pretender to the throne until his death in 1907.
+Roberto was the titular Duke of Parma and the pretender to the throne until he died in 1907.

 Château de Chambord in France which Roberto inherited from his maternal uncle; Credit – By Benh LIEU SONG – Own work, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=22654063